mesosphere/mesos-dns/docs/docs/index.md

 ### Slave Setup

-To allow Mesos tasks to use Mesos-DNS as the primary DNS server, you must edit the file `/etc/resolv.conf` and add a new nameserver.
+To allow Mesos tasks to use Mesos-DNS as the primary DNS server, you must edit the file `/etc/resolv.conf` in every slave and add a new nameserver.
 For instance, if `mesos-dns` runs on the server with IP address `10.181.64.13`, you should add the line `nameserver 10.181.64.13` at the ***beginning*** of `/etc/resolv.conf` on every slave node.
 This can be achieve by running:

 ```
-sudo sed -i 'nameserver 10.181.64.13' /etc/resolv.conf
+sudo sed -i '1s/^/nameserver 10.181.64.13\n /' /etc/resolv.conf
 ```

 If multiple instances of Mesos-DNS are launched, add a nameserver line for each one at the beginning of `/etc/resolv.conf`.
 The order of these entries determines the order that the slave will use to contact Mesos-DNS instances.
 All other nameserver settings in `/etc/resolv.conf` should remain unchanged.
+The `/etc/resolv.conf` file in the masters should only change if the master machines are also used as slaves.